Con3jo/angular-test-input/README.md

-# angular2-utils
+# angular-test-input
-Angular 2 simple sample
+Angular simple sample
 * Project using Angular-cli (just `src` folder)
 * `AppComponent` uses `GroupTableComponent` as child component in order to edit their elements using `@Input`